lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 ## TCG DICE ConceptualMessageWrapper in CSR

 This section gives an example of extending the ASN.1 module above to carry an existing ASN.1-based evidence statement.
-The example used is the Trusted Computing Group DICE Attestation Conceptual Message Wrapper, as defined in {{TCGDICE1.1}}.
+The example used is the Trusted Computing Group DICE Attestation Conceptual Message Wrapper, as defined in {{TCGOIDREG}}.

 ~~~
 {::include CSR-ATTESTATION-WITH-DICE-CMW.asn}